Ireland in the Eurovision Song Contest 2018: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 29 January 2018, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 29 January 2018, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Ireland was placed into the first semi-final, to be held on 8 May 2018, and was scheduled to perform in the second half of the show.

 Once all the competing songs for the 2018 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
-Ireland was set to perform in position 18, following the entry from Switzerland and preceding the entry from Cyprus.
+Ireland was set to perform in position 18, following the entry from Switzerland and before the entry from Cyprus.

+In Ireland, the two semi-finals were broadcast on RTÉ2 and the final was broadcast on RTÉ One with all three shows featuring commentary by Marty Whelan.
+The second semi-final and the final were also broadcast via radio; the second semi-final was broadcast on RTÉ Radio 1 and the final was broadcast on RTÉ 2fm with both shows featuring commentary by Neil Doherty and Zbyszek Zalinski.
+The Irish spokesperson, who announced the top 12-point score awarded by the Irish jury during the final, was Nicky Byrne who represented Ireland in 2016.